mel-am/TE-Bootcamp/image-gallery/README.md

 The thumbnails change the background as required and a large image appeared when the container-image was clicked on.

-I was able to use the  Unsplash API up and running on the page, but due to the hourly limit and mypage refresh, I was unable to check that it was working correctly, so instead opted to use static images.
+I was able to use the  Unsplash API up and running on the page, but due to the hourly limit and frequent page refreshes, I was unable to check that it was working correctly, so instead opted to use static images.

-The Lighthouse score for Performance,accessiblity and SEO are 100.
+The Lighthouse score for Performance,accessibility and SEO are 100.

 ### Sticky points